puppetlabs/puppetlabs-stdlib/README.markdown

 #### `dig`

+DEPRECATED: This function has been replaced in Puppet 4.5.0, use dig44() for backwards compatibility or use the new version.

 *Type*: rvalue.

 Retrieves a value within multiple layers of hashes and arrays via an array of keys containing a path.
 The function goes through the structure by each path component and tries to return the value at the end of the path.